Freddie Freeman Player Props: Dodgers vs. Cubs

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles in slugging percentage (.448) thanks to five extra-base hits.
+- Freeman leads Los Angeles with a slugging percentage of .500, fueled by seven extra-base hits.

-- Among qualified batters in baseball, he ranks 28th in batting average, 26th in on-base percentage, and 79th in slugging.
+- Among qualified hitters in baseball, he ranks 17th in batting average, 24th in on-base percentage, and 45th in slugging.

-- Freeman has reached base via a hit in 10 games this year (of 15 played), and had multiple hits in six of those games.
+- Freeman has picked up a hit in 68.4% of his 19 games this season, with multiple hits in 36.8% of those games.

-- He has hit a long ball in one of 15 games, and in 1.5% of his plate appearances.
+- In 19 games played this year, he has hit a homer in two of them.

+- In five games this year, Freeman has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.